data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

   mutate(year = ymd(year, truncated = 2))
 ```

-### Explore and Address NAs
+### Explore and address NAs

 You'll notice that some rows in the `total` column contain an `NA`.
 When we used
 `pivot_longer()` to create a `gender` column, R created unique rows for every
 year, state, age, disability, and gender combination.
 Since the original dataset
 had both gender and age range stored in a column like `Female Age 3 to 5`, R
-made rows where the `total` value is NA .
+made rows where the `total` value is `NA` .
 For example, there is no student count
-for the `age` value "Total, Age 3-5" that also has the `gender` value for female
+for the `age` value "Total, Age 3--5" that also has the `gender` value for female
-students who were age 6-21.
+students who were age 6--21.
 You can see that more clearly by sorting the dataset
 by year, state, and gender.

 In our Foundational Skills chapter, we introduced a {dplyr} function called